yasir2000/openwrt-oldwiki-md/IPv6_howto.rst

 It is based on the OpenWrt [http://openwrt.org/downloads/experimental/ experimental] version.

 There is 2 big different steps :
+  1. setup a working ipv6 connection on the OpenWRT router.
+This can either be:
-  * setup an IPv6 connection to a tunnel broker (like [http://www.sixxs.net SixXS] or [http://www.tunnelbroker.net hurricane electric])
+      * using a tunnel broker (like [http://www.sixxs.net SixXS] or [http://www.tunnelbroker.net hurricane electric]).
+      * using 6to4, a standard encapsulation protocol for IPv6 over IPv4
-  * propagate the IPv6 route to the LAN with radvd
+  2. propagate the IPv6 subnet to the LAN with radvd

 = Install necessary software =